lewie9021/node-compiler/README.md

 * The base directory is **C:\Development\MyProject**.
 * I've defined a mode **dev**, that will compile the profiles: **js**, **templates**, and **styling**.
 * I've declared how I want the profiles to behave found within the profiles array (note: Their IDs match up with the mode profiles I specifed to enable correct linking).
-* In this example project, I have a common folder 'Core' that has all my base code I use for making most of my single page applications and a project specify folder labled 'MyApp'.
+* In this example project, I have a common folder 'Core' that has all my base code I use for making most of my single page applications and a project specific folder labled 'MyApp'.
-* The output of all the profiles are paths to files.
-These can either be a **file** or a **directory** (note: this directory is relative to the directory specified at the root).
-If a directory is specified, files will be compiled and placed in the directory with a relative path to the source directory.
-A file output will mean all the compiled code will be concatenated together.
+* I've defined all the profiles with output file directories (note: this can either be a file or a folder and is relative to the directory specified at the root).
+This means that all the files compiled will be concatenated into one file.
+If you wish to alter the order of how the files are compiled, you can add a .order file in the directory.
+This file will contain new-line seperated file directories.
 * The targets contain the directory to compile (note: this directory is relative to the directory specified at the root).
 * The plugin section of the targets configure how the files to be compiled.
-The Intergrations section of this README will give you a list of the currently supported plugins.
+The Intergrations section of this README will list the currently supported plugins along with their options.
 Options can be specified to tweak the behaviour of the plugin and may vary between plugins.

 ### Intergrations